HwiyeolJo/CV/README.md

 # Hwiyeol Jo

-Currently at NAVER Search US
+Currently at NAVER Search ~~US~~

-\* Reach by email: hwiyeolj@gmail .com
+\* Reach me by email: hwiyeolj@gmail .com

-## Recent Update (Dec, 2023)
+## Recent Update (Feb, 2024)
-- 1 Paper Accepted at EMNLP2023
+- Transfer to NAVER Search C2C team from Search US
-  - Self-supervised Post-processing Method to Enrich Pretrained Word Vectors
+- 1 Paper Submitted at NAACL2024 Industry Track as 1st author
-- 5 mins talk at Bird-of-Feather session on Embeddings in EMNLP2023
+  - Taxonomy and Analysis of Sensitive User Queries in Generative AI Search
-  - title: Post-processing Approaches Toward Better Embeddings
+- Start a lecture about deep learning with NLP in Hanyang University, from March

 ## Research Interests
 Artificial Intelligence with Cognitive Science